 Need something beyond my books?
-Like a school visit or an author talk?
 Get in touch with me, and I’ll work with you directly.
 I do a lot of speaking and school visits.
 Below are some of my presentation themes.
 At far bottom are tips on creating a successful author event.

 “From Fiction to Film (And Beyond)”

 I focus on how a novel or short story is adapted to film or another art form.
 I share my experiences working with Hollywood producers on a CBS television movie, and also my recent successful indie film Sweet Land.
 I also show clips from the 2016 operatic production of my novel, Memory Boy, then compare with scenes in the book.
 Fun stuff!

 “Pathway to Publication”

 I cover the general process of writing and publishing a novel.
 This includes a step-by-step look at the stages a novel goes through: plot idea, research, rough draft chapters, submitting to an agent, revision (revision, revision!), book contracts, copy editing, book arts (cover and book design), reviews, book launch, etc. Along the way, we look at the techniques of really good fiction—the can’t-stop-reading kind of prose you need in order to be competitive in the publishing world.

 Your students have all read one of my novels or short stories, and I come to your school.
 It’s the students’ chance to ask the author anything: what they didn’t like or understand about the writing, “where my ideas came from,” etc. Along the way I make the point that writing is a process, not a miracle.
 I also try to intersect with what what teachers have been working on in class.
 My goal?
 Empower kids to keep reading, plus leave them feeling more confident about writing.

 “One Book, One Community”

 This is a great program whereby a community chooses a single book, gets everybody to read it, then brings in the author.
 I’ve done several of these.
 They take a lot of planning and organizing, but they always turn out well.
 It’s a great way to bring your community together.